-What better way to kick start December than with a festive recipe.
-Actually what better way to kick start it than with a chocolate festive recipe.
+What better way to kick-start the festive season than with a festive recipe?
+Actually, what better way to kick-start it than with a chocolate festive recipe.
 Terry’s Chocolate Orange is a staple of Christmas in my house, and when it’s added to a classic brownie recipe, it’s fair to say you got yourself a little slice a’ heaven.

 You know I love me a quick and easy recipe and this one doesn’t disappoint, but before we get into how to create this gorgeous chocolate creation, can I draw your attention to my new gold cutlery set from Cox & Cox?
-I’ve been lusting after a set like this for over a year, so when I finally managed to get my hands on one, I knew not only were they the perfect table setting addition, but they’d look ever so stylish in blog posts like this one.
+I’ve been lusting after a set like this for over a year, so when I finally managed to get my hands on one, I knew it was not only the perfect table setting addition, but it would look ever so stylish in blog posts like this one.

-Now as I’m sat eating my fifty forth slice of Chocolate Orange Brownie, I can tell you this recipe is delicious.
+Now as I’m sat eating my fifty-fourth slice of Chocolate Orange Brownie, I can tell you this recipe is delicious.
 Gooey, but not too gooey.
 Orangey, but not too orangey.
 One thing I will say is, don’t worry about timings because the recipe I followed said 30 mins to be fully cooked but my fan oven did it in 25 mins.
-Just keep an eye on it after 20 mins and once it’s not wobbly in the tin, and a skewer is clean once you’ve checked the centre, you’re done.
+Just keep an eye on it after 20 mins and once it’s firm in the tin, and a skewer is clean once you’ve checked the centre, you’re done.

 195g Unsalted Butter